Chickenpox (varicella) is a highly contagious disease caused by the varicella-zoster virus.

 Vaccination is also recommended (but not funded) for non-immune people in the following groups:

-- non-immune adolescents over 14 years of age and adults (this requires two doses given at least four weeks apart to achieve adequate protection from chickenpox)
+- People aged 20 years and above (this requires 2 doses given at least 4 weeks apart to achieve adequate protection from chickenpox).

 - high-risk occupations where exposure to chickenpox is likely (eg. healthcare workers, teachers, childcare staff)